 Included Meal(s): Breakfast and Dinner

-Day 30 Bergen: City Tour
+Day 31 Bergen: City Tour

 Our walk continues down the wharf, past the historic buildings to the end of the Holmen promontory and to Bergenhus festning (Bergenhus Fort), which dates from the 13th century; the nearby Rosenkrantztarnet is a 16th century tower residence.
 Bergen's oldest cathedral is located behind the fort, the 12th century church called Mariakirken.
-Walking around the back of the church down four blocks to Floybanen, the funicular that runs up and down Floyen, one of the city's most popular hiking mountains -- the view is like no other.
+Walking around the back of the church down four blocks to Floybanen, we take the funicular that runs up and down Floyen, one of the city's most popular hiking mountains -- the view is spectacular.
 At the base of the funicular is an area of crooked streets and hodgepodge architecture where you'll find most of Bergen's antiques shops.

 Balance of the day at leisure to enjoy this charming town.